elven-js/elvenjs-website/src/docs/recipes.md

         updateTxHashContainer(false);

         // We need to build the payment here, we need to provide some data
-        // Token id, amount and decimal places (check erdjs cookbook for more info) const payment = TokenPayment.fungibleFromAmount(
+        // Token id, amount and decimal places (check sdk-js cookbook for more info) const payment = TokenPayment.fungibleFromAmount(
           'BUILDO-890d14',
           '1',